zio/zio/docs/datatypes/test/spec.md

 ### Using Standard Test Services

-All standard test services are located at the `zio.test.environment` package.
+All standard test services are located at the `zio.test` package.
 They are test implementation of standard ZIO services.
 The use of these test services enables us to test functionality that depends on printing to or reading from a console, randomness, timings, and, also the system properties.

 Let's see how we can test the `sayHello` function, which uses the `Console` service: